Marriage in Korea: Marriages between Koreans and non-Koreans

-The number of mixed marriages in Korea has increased due to a number of factors, among them the high number of Koreans studying abroad or traveling and a percentage of men living in rural areas where men outnumber women by a significant margin.
-As the world becomes more interconnected with the development of the internet, dating network sites or social network sites provide a medium for couples to interact.
-The bulk of 'mixed' marriages are between Korean men and foreign women.
-Since 2005, the number of international marriages in Korea has been on the decline.
-About 7% of couples who married in 2020 were international couples.
+In 2024, there were 15,624 international marriages for Korean men and 5,135 international marriages for Korean women.
+Korean men married Chinese women in 2,604, Japanese women in 1,176, American women in 628 and Russian women in 318.
+Korean women married American men in 1,479 which includes mostly Korean-American men also known as gyopos, Chinese men in 905, Canadian men in 303 which includes Korean-Canadian men, and Japanese men in 147 cases.

+In 2010, 10% of married couples in South Korea were interracial, an increase from 4% in the year 2000.

 Since there is lack of population of women in rural areas of South Korea, some men rely on marriage brokers and agencies to set up a marriage with a mail-order bride, mostly from southeast Asian countries like Vietnam and Thailand, as well as Uzbekistan and Nepal.
 Marriages between South Korean men and foreign women are often arranged by marriage brokers or international religious groups.
 Men pay money to match-up and meet their spouse on the moment of their arrival to South Korea.
 There is mounting evidence to suggest that there is a statistically higher level of poverty and divorce in the Korean men married to foreign women cohort.

-Currently divorces between Koreans and foreign spouses make up 10% of the total Korean divorce rate.
-Although these marriages can be successful, in some cases immigrant wives are misunderstood and isolated from their Korean husbands.
-About 97% of Korean women who married Vietnamese men in 2020 were remarried persons.
-They were Vietnamese women who married Korean men and divorced after acquiring nationality.